What Is The Best Crew Cab Van To Buy In 2025?

 Last, but by no means least, is fuel efficiency.

 Getting your money’s worth when buying a van is important.
-So, getting one that’s efficient on fuel consumption is a must.
+So, getting one that’s efficient in fuel consumption is a must.
 Fuel efficiency and miles-per-gallon (mpg) figures are never guaranteed.

 Here’s how our contestants compare: